Keywords: literary recovery, canon formation, online archives, digital anthology, diverse voices, neglected women authors

 • Create a written and/or multimedia report on your author and her text.
 Make the case for why she deserves to be recovered.
 The piece is going to be shared online for the benefit of the public, so it should be digital, as well as visually appealing to draw in your audience.

-• Use the Literary Recovery Anthology Template (included below) to ensure you have all of the required information.
+• Use the Literary Recovery Anthology Template (included below in Appendix A) to ensure you have all of the required information.
 You may reorder or present this information however you wish—just ensure it is included.

 • Project options might include: